ChelseaLangford/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

 ## Project Purpose
 To prepare for a wave of upcoming retirements at a large company, an analysis was conducted to determine the number of eligible retirees by title as well as the number of employees eligible for a mentorship program based on their experience level to train new hires.
-Eligible retirees were defined as current employeees born between the years 1925-1955.
+Eligible retirees were defined as current employees born between the years 1925-1955.
 Employees eligible for the mentorship program were defined as current employees born in the year 1965.

 ## Results
 ### Eligible Retirees by Title